mdgolamfardin/Pomodoro/README.md

 # Pomodoro Timer ⏲️

 This repository contains a simple **Pomodoro Timer** built with Python.
 The Pomodoro Technique is a time management method that helps individuals stay productive by breaking down their work into focused intervals, traditionally 25 minutes of work followed by a short break.
+Once the timer is started, it will go for 8 total work sessions until done, with no option to pause the timer to enforce commitments.
 For now, this application is only available for macOS.

 ## Features